Skip to content

 “The job of the product manager is to discover a product that is valuable, usable and feasible” -- Marty Cagan

-Unlike domains like engineering and medicine, the path for product managers isn’t a well-established road with clear directions.
-The goal of this document is to lay out some resources for product managers so they can learn more about the craft, share best practices from others, better serve the people that use our products, and most importantly, manage your career.
+Unlike domains like engineering and medicine, the path for product managers isn’t a well-established road with clear directions and well-recognized credentials.
+I aim to lay out some resources for product managers so they can learn more about the craft, discover best practices developed by others, better serve the people that use their products, and most importantly, manage their career.

 So what is Product?